ungoogled-software/ungoogled-chromium-wiki/faq.md

     After restarting the browser, the extension should be loaded automatically.

 *This FAQ answer was adapted and extended from [Inox browser](https://raw.githubusercontent.com/gcarq/inox-patchset/master/README.md).*

+## Will extensions auto-update?

+Not at this time.
+There is help needed to implement this feature in [Issue #285](https://github.com/Eloston/ungoogled-chromium/issues/285)

 ## Do plugins work?